-- The proportion of Ukrainian refugees who have entered the job market is fairly low.
+Luxembourg encountered no new challenges with respect to providing access to salaried work or self-employment during the research period arose.
+Labour market participation The proportion of Ukrainian refugees who have entered the job market is fairly low.
 More specifically, of the 2 087 applications by BTPs processed by 1 August 2023, ADEM had closed 1 397 files, of which 420, or 30%, led to an "exit to employment".
-This rate is 47% for other refugees (beneficiaries of international protection) and 59% for all jobseekers. - The Inspectorate General of Social Security counted 1 020 BTPs between 15 and 64 years in employment in Luxembourg, out of a total of 2 870 beneficiaries in this age bracket residing in the country on 30 June 2023.
-This represents an employment rate of 35%. - ADEM is not always informed why a jobseeker's file is closed, however some Ukrainian refugees stated that they intend to return to their home country.
-In addition, among the 690 Ukrainian refugees still registered as job seekers to date, there are 263 people on employment measures and 39 on temporary work. - In a ranking by ADEM of the jobs most commonly occupied by BTPs who have sought work through ADEM from 1 August 2023, cleaners and domestic helpers top the list with 17%.
-Next come waiters and barmen (11%), administrative clerks (8%), non-classified elementary workers (6%), kitchen helpers (5%) and hairdressers and aestheticians (4%). - BTPs are working in "restaurants, craft/construction companies, cleaning and beauty companies, supermarkets and small shops, large companies in the financial or industrial sector or non-profit organisations", the agency lists.
-"The employer that took on the most job seeking BTPs was the State, with 6 recruitments.".
+This rate is 47% for other refugees (beneficiaries of international protection) and 59% for all jobseekers.34 33 Article 51 of the amended Law of 29 August 2008.

-Recognition of higher education qualifications:
+34 Information obtained from the National Employment Agency (ADEM) on 14 September 2023. - The Inspectorate General of Social Security counted 1 020 BTPs between 15 and 64 years in employment in Luxembourg, out of a total of 2 870 beneficiaries in this age bracket residing in the country on 30 June 2023.
+This represents an employment rate of 35%.35 - ADEM is not always informed why a jobseeker's file is closed, however some Ukrainian refugees stated that they intend to return to their home country.
+In addition, among the 690 Ukrainian refugees still registered as job seekers to date, there are 263 people on employment measures and 39 on temporary work.36 - In a ranking by ADEM of the jobs most commonly occupied by BTPs who have sought work through ADEM from 1 August 2023, cleaners and domestic helpers top the list with 17%.
+Next come waiters and barmen (11%), administrative clerks (8%), non-classified elementary workers (6%), kitchen helpers (5%) and hairdressers and aestheticians (4%).37 - BTPs are working in "restaurants, craft/construction companies, cleaning and beauty companies, supermarkets and small shops, large companies in the financial or industrial sector or non-profit organisations", the agency lists.
+"The employer that took on the most job seeking BTPs was the State, with 6 recruitments.".38 Recognition of higher education qualifications: